opticfluorine/sovereign/docs/manual/creators/scripting/tutorials/welcome.md

 can propagate and introduce bugs that are difficult to track down.

 We then send a message to the player who logged in using the [`chat.SendToPlayer`](#script-chat-sendtoplayer) function.
-We address the player by their *entity ID*, a 64-bit integer that uniquely identifies the entity that corresponds to the player character.
+We address the player by their *entity ID*, an opaque 64-bit value (passed to Lua as a `lightuserdata`) that uniquely identifies the entity that corresponds to the player character.
 Most scripting functions that interact with players do so through the entity ID.
 We also use a standard color from the [`color`](#script-color) module.
 Finally, we provide the message to be sent to the player.